 Focus on good sleep

-Commit to 8-10 hours a night.
+Commit to at least 8 hours a night.
 This is hard when your little ones still wake at night….I am hooked on Serenity essential oil and put on the bottom of my feet before bed every night.

 Gentle exercise & a few minutes of self care/hygge